-The seminars listed below were offered in Summer 2014.
-Please check back on December 15 for more details about our 2015 Summer Challenge seminars.
+The seminars listed below were offered in Summer 2016.
+Please check back on December 15 for more details about our Summer 2017 programs.

-In August/September, a certificate of completion and letters of evaluation from both seminar instructors will be mailed to you.
+In August/September, a certificate of completion and letters of evaluation from both seminar instructors will be provided to you.

 This course investigates the experience and expression of psychological disorders—what it means to be "abnormal" and its effect on peoples’ lives.
 Students are encouraged to think analytically and challenge their beliefs regarding abnormal behavior and personality.
 Through dynamic group exercises and discussions, students gain a working knowledge of psychological disorders and an appreciation for the challenges of experiencing mental illness.

 Explore fundamental business principles and how they are applied in today's marketplace.
 Learn what a business plan is and the importance of developing one to effectively market and finance any new venture.
 Students work in groups to develop their product ideas.